Thinking of popping the question? You’ve probably asked yourself: “How much should you spend on an engagement ring?”

 Our generation is graduating with more and more student loan debt and facing minuscule entry-level salaries.
 We’re facing costs of living that are so high that we either have to move back in with mom and dad or bunk up with a half dozen random roommates.
 Almost all women are working (at least before having kids) and often earn more than men.
 And even with two incomes, most of us can’t afford to go from college to married homeowners with kids in less than five years.

 The median age of first marriage in the United States is rising.
 That means many of us won’t even marry in our twenties.
 But those of us that choose to should not be forced to wait just because we can’t afford the “traditional” notion of what getting married—from the diamond to the altar—should cost.

 Should you borrow money for an engagement ring?

 Remember that when you get married, what’s yours becomes your spouse’s.
 That includes debt.
 You want to give your betrothed a big old ring, but do you want to hand her (or him) a big old credit card bill?

 As I’ve written before, these days it’s unreasonable to think that you’ll be debt-free before getting married.
 Most of us have student loans that we’ll be paying for years.
 Still, the less debt you bring into a marriage, the better.
 If you don’t have to tack on several thousand dollars worth of consumer debt before tying the knot, don’t.

 So you can see where I’m going here: If your plan is to finance the engagement ring either through a jewelry store’s line of credit or on a credit card, be careful.

 If your situation is such that you want to propose soon but don’t quite have the cash available, borrowing just enough that you can pay back in 12 months or less isn’t the worst thing.
-If your credit is good, credit cards with 0 percent introductory rates can be an excellent way to do this.
+Learn more about the dos and don’ts of financing an engagement ring here.